grpc/proposal/A55-xds-stateful-session-affinity.md

 cookie path of `/service/bar`, then the cookie will never be set.

 `ttl` is the time-to-live for the cookie.
 It is set on the cookie but will not be enforced by gRPC.
+If the `ttl` value is negative the config will be NACKed.

 This new filter will be added to the HTTP Filter Registry and processed as described in [A39: xDS HTTP Filter Support][A39].
 Specifically when this filter